CybotAS/CookiebotWP/readme.txt

 ### 4.4.1 ###
 Release date: January 30th 2025

-Cookiebot CMP version 4.4.1 is out!
+Cookiebot by Usercentrics version 4.4.1 is out!
 This release adds some minor content update.

 ####Other####
 * Adds information CTAs for initial setup